Windsor, Ontario: Culture and tourism

 Each summer, Windsor co-hosts the two-week-long Windsor-Detroit International Freedom Festival, which culminates in a gigantic fireworks display that celebrates Canada Day and the Fourth of July.
 The fireworks display is among the world's largest and takes place on the final Monday in June over the Detroit River between the two downtowns.
 Each year, the event attracts over a million spectators to both sides of the riverfront.
 Windsor and Detroit also jointly cohost the annual Detroit Windsor International Film Festival.
 At the same time, festivals exclusive to Windsor include the Multicultural Council of Windsor and Essex County Carrousel by the River and Carrousel Around the City, Bluesfest International Windsor and Windsor Pride.

 Following the 2008 Red Bull Air Race World Championship in Detroit, Michigan, Windsor successfully put in a bid to become the first Canadian city to host the event.
 Red Bull touted the 2009 race in Windsor as one of the most exciting in the seven-year history of the Red Bull Air Race World Championship, and on January 22, 2010, it was announced Windsor would be a host city for the 2010 and 2011 circuits, along with a select group of major international cities that includes Abu Dhabi, United Arab Emirates, Perth, Australia and New York City.
 The event attracted 200,000 fans to the Detroit River waterfront in 2009.
 The Red Bull air races were cancelled worldwide for 2011.

 Dubbed the Great Canadian Flag Project, Windsor erected a 150 ft flagpole to fly a 60 feet by 30 ft by nine metres) Canadian flag in celebration of the 150th anniversary of Canada.
 Spotlights illuminate the flag at night, with a smaller 24 by 12 ft flag to fly during periods of strong winds.
 As of January 14, 2017, $300,000 had been raised for the project, including $150,000 from the federal government.

 Windsor has often been the place where many metro Detroiters find what is forbidden in the United States.
 With a minimum legal drinking age of 21 in Michigan and 19 in Ontario, a significant number of 19 and 20-year-old Americans frequent Windsor's bars.
 The city also became a gambling attraction with Caesars Windsor's opening in 1994, five years before casinos opened in Detroit.
 One can also purchase Cuban cigars, Cuban rum, less-costly prescription drugs, absinthe, certain imported foods, and other items not available in the United States.
 In addition, some same-sex couples from the United States chose to marry in Windsor prior to 2015, when same-sex marriage was legalized in all 50 U.S. states.

 Windsor is also known for its own style of pizza, characterized by its thin crust using cornmeal and flour, high-fat cheese, shredded pepperoni, and canned mushrooms.
+Italian cuisine can also be further found within Erie Street in Little Italy, where locals enjoy to dine for traditional and modern Italian dishes.
+Other notable foods in Windsor include the Chicken Delight and shawarma.